bhaamfe6/Python-Certification-PCEP-Prep/Notes/Python Quick References.md

 This is the outcome of the if statement example.<br>
 ![if statement outcome](image/outcome_of_if_statement.png)<br>

-The `elif` keyword is pythons way of saying "if the previous conditions were not true, they try this condition".
+The `elif` keyword is pythons way of saying "if the previous conditions were not true, then try this condition".

 Example of elif syntax.<br>
 ![example of elif syntax](image/elif_example.png)<br>